MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/ai-vision-imageanalysis-readme.md

 #### Using API key

-To authenticate the `ImageAnalysisClient` using api key, you will need the endpoint and api key from your Azure Computer Vision resource in the [Azure Portal](https://portal.azure.com).
-The code snippet below assumes these values are stored in environment variables:

-* Set the environment variable `VISION_ENDPOINT` to the endpoint URL.
-It has the form `https://your-resource-name.cognitiveservices.azure.com`, where `your-resource-name` is your unique Azure Computer Vision resource name.

-* Set the environment variable `VISION_KEY` to the key.
-The key is a 32-character Hexadecimal number.

->Note: The client library does not directly read these environment variable at run time.
-The endpoint and key must be provided to the constructor of `ImageAnalysisClient` in your code.
-The code snippet below reads environment variables to promote the practice of not hard-coding secrets in your source code.

-Once you define the environment variables, this Python code will create and authenticate a synchronous `ImageAnalysisClient` using key:
+Once you defined the two environment variables, this Python code will create and authenticate a synchronous `ImageAnalysisClient` using key:

 <!-- SNIPPET:sample_caption_image_file.create_client -->